Managing Patients With Hip Fracture

 D. Teach the importance of mobility in healing and restoring function.

-E. Establish mobility goals with patient.
+E. Establish mobility goals with patients.

-F. Assist patient to:
+F. Assist the patient with:

 TRANSITIONS FROM HOSPITAL TO HOME

-A. Both verbal and written instructions on preparing to go to the next level of care should begin early in the hospital stay (see Chapter 36, Fluid Overload: Identifying and Managing Heart Failure Patients at Risk of Hospital Readmission).
+A. Both verbal and written instructions on preparing to go to the next level of care should begin early in the hospital stay (see Chapter 27, “Fluid Overload: Identifying and Managing Heart Failure Patients at Risk for Hospital Readmission”).

 B. For those going to a rehabilitation facility, handoff should include information on surgical procedure/activity restrictions and cognitive status, including delirium assessment results, diet/appetite, sleep strategies, and pain management.

-E. Assess medication management skills, and develop a plan for medication review and safety at home.
+E. Assess medication management skills and develop a plan for medication review and safety at home.

 F. Consult with occupational or physical therapists to assess and address the need for home modifications and equipment.